liufangbaishikele/Coding-cheatsheet/Why reproducible coding so important.md

 **Different attitudes toward coding documentation**

   1. It is neccessary because our memory is limited
   2. It takes time.
-Meanwhile, it helps to save time.
+Meanwhile, it helps to save time in case of trouble shooting and reproducible coding.

 **The lesson I learned from bad documentation**